 Plan Bay Area is an unprecedented regional strategy for creating sustainable communities throughout the region.
 Greenbelt Alliance was the leading advocate for Plan Bay Area from day one, spearheading support for its adoption in 2013 as well as its first update in 2017 to become Plan Bay Area 2040.

-The final 2017 adopted plan is a blueprint for directing all growth in the Bay Area to occur within our existing urban footprint, instead of sprawling onto our natural and agricultural lands.
+The final adopted Plan Bay Area 2040 is a blueprint for directing all growth in the Bay Area to occur within our existing urban footprint, instead of sprawling onto our natural and agricultural lands.
 Here are some highlights from the plan:

 - No sprawl for 25 years—100% of new growth within existing urban growth boundaries

 - Nearly 80% of new homes and more than half of all new jobs near transit